Prof. Barry Cense

 Barry Cense studied Applied Physics at the Fontys Hogeschool Eindhoven (1995).
 He holds a PhD degree from Twente University, the Netherlands (2005).
 His research has brought him from the Netherlands (Philips Corporate Research), to the USA (Massachusetts General Hospital, Indiana University), Japan (Utsunomiya University) to Australia (University of Western Australia).
 His research interests include imaging of the human retina with ultra-high resolution polarization-sensitive optical coherence tomography and adaptive optics, retinal tracking and retinal diseases such as age-related macular degeneration and glaucoma.

-In his spare time Karol enjoys photography, books, movies and soccer (both to play and to watch).
+In his spare time he enjoys surfing and teaching kids to surf, and reading

 +61 8 6488 7253